deya-eldeen/blog/_posts/post/2021-11-15-swift-built-in-data-types.md

 %}

 ## Swift's Basic Data Types
-Below is an overview of the primary data types available in `Swift`:
+Below is an overview of the primary data types available in Swift:

 | **Type**   | **Description**                                                                 |
 |------------|---------------------------------------------------------------------------------|